OGRA Advises Marketing Companies To Ensure Provision Of LPG At Notified Price - UrduPoint

 OGRA Advises Marketing Companies To Ensure Provision Of LPG At Notified Price

-With winter approaching fast, the Oil and Gas Regulatory Authority (OGRA) has advised all Liquefied Petroleum Gas (LPG) marketing companies and distributors to ensure smooth provision of the commodity at the notified price across the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Oct, 2019 ) :With winter approaching fast, the Oil and Gas Regulatory Authority (OGRA) has advised all Liquefied Petroleum Gas (LPG) marketing companies and distributors to ensure smooth provision of the commodity at the notified price across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2019 ) :With advent of the winter, the Oil and Gas Regulatory Authority (OGRA) has advised all Liquefied Petroleum Gas (LPG) marketing companies and distributors to ensure smooth provision of the commodity at the notified price across the country.

 To tackle the elements involved in black-marketing and creating artificial shortage of the commodity, a special squad of OGRA inspectors is conducting surprise visits to LPG production plants and distributors' premises randomly to check stock and rates of LPG, besides status on implementation of the authority directives.